How to Overcome Doubt and Find Your Calling as a Writer

 Perhaps your readers need to be encouraged.
 Perhaps they need to be thrilled.
 No matter your genre or style, your readers come to you (or will come to you) out of a need that they can’t meet anywhere else.

-Think about it: When a reader chooses a story, it is because that story is satisfying a hunger within.
+Think about it: When a reader chooses a story, it’s because that story is satisfying a hunger within.
 One could even call it a spiritual or existential hunger.
 Your story fills the need.

 We are all hungry for more than what this life offers.
 We want justice and adventure, romance and mercy, flirtation with death and resurrection from the grave.
 We weep and cry and yell and cheer with characters who are complete fiction, but are alive and well in our minds.